mongodb-js/charts-embed-sdk/examples/.markdown/config/chart/timeline-charts-example.md

 ## Quickstart

-_The following steps presume the use of npm, though yarn works as well._

-1. Ensure you have Node installed.
-You can confirm with `node --version`.

-2. Clone the Git repository or download the code to your computer.

-3. Run `npm install` to install the package dependencies.

-4. Run `npm start` to start the application.
-It will open directly in the browser at this address `http://localhost:3000`.
+#include "examples/.markdown/docs/quickstart.md"

+## Preparing your Chart for Embedding

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/create-chart-to-embed.md"
+#include "examples/.markdown/docs/chart/chart-preparation-steps/create-chart-to-embed.md"

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/enable-unauthenticated-access.md" Ensure you have whitelisted all the fields you want to use filters for.
+#include "examples/.markdown/docs/chart/chart-preparation-steps/enable-unauthenticated-access.md" Ensure you have whitelisted all the fields you want to use filters for.

-#include "examples/.markdown/docs/chart/using-own-data/start-block.md"
-    - Open the _Dashboard.jsx_ file (`src/Dashboard.jsx`)
+## Running this Sample with your data

-#include "examples/.markdown/docs/chart/using-own-data/replace-block.md"
+#include "examples/.markdown/docs/chart/using-own-data-general-steps.md"
 - Change the filter to whatever makes sense for your project.
 Currently the filter gets the data between two years and is using the "Year" field for filtering.

 #include "examples/.markdown/docs/footer.md"